A PLACE FOR YOU

 Christ is another form of God in that He was made from God, having come out from God.
 We are another form of Christ in that we are being made from Him by eating His flesh and drinking His blood.

 The Father and the Son are of the same Image, just as we will be of that same Image when we have grown to maturity in Christ.
 Christ is in the image of the Father; and man is destined to be in the image of God.
 This is the goal we are moving toward.

 “Our home with him.”
 Our mansion with him.
 You know, when the Lord told us to pray “Our Father, who are in Heaven,” I think the “our” is referring to Him and us.
 In another place, the resurrected Jesus said, “I ascend to My Father and your Father.”
 If there is anything more wonderful than that, I don’t know about it.

 “You know the way to the place where I am going.”
 (John 14:4—NIV)

-Again I am going to have to resort to the New American Standard:
+Again I need to resort to the New American Standard:

 “And you know the way where I am going.”
 (John 14:4—NASB)

-I believe the following verse give us a better picture of what Christ is speaking of:
+I believe the following verse gives us a better picture of what Christ is speaking of:

 Thomas said to him, “Lord, we don’t know where you are going, so how can we know the way?”
 Jesus answered, “I am the way and the truth and the life.
 No one comes to the Father except through me.”
 (John 14:5,6)

-It is my personal opinion that in the day in which we live, the Father will become much more real to those who fervently are following Christ.
+I believe that in the day in which we live, the Father will become much more real to those who are fervently following Christ.